Program

 Workshop 7:

-Joanna Mandalian (Theatre mediator, Berlin, Germany)
+Joanna Mandalian (Theater mediator, Berlin, Germany)

 more information